Noxob/angular-todoapp-ui/README.md

 Deployed project can be found [here](https://todo-app-noxob.web.app/).

-Project uses heroku deployed backend ready to use.
+Project uses heroku deployed backend ready to use (Project for the backend can be found [here](https://github.com/Noxob/couchbase-demo-todoapp)).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.